01-Vipinks/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 &nbsp;The app uses a SQLite database to store weather data.
 The database is created automatically when the app is run for the first time.

 ## Frontend
 &nbsp;The frontend is built using HTML, CSS, and JavaScript.
-The app uses a simple form to allow users to enter a city name and retrieve weather&nbsp;data.
+The app uses a simple form to allow users to enter a city name and retrieve weather &nbsp;data.

 ## Backend
 &nbsp;The backend is built using Flask, a lightweight Python web framework.
 The app uses Flask-SQLAlchemy to interact with the SQLite database.